CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Models of this type have only 2 requirements:

-- A specifier parse expression (Optional, only required if autoparsers are desired)
+- A specifier with an associated parse expression (Optional, only required if autoparsers are desired).
+These parse expressions will be updated automatically using forward-looking Interdependency Resolution if the :python:`mutable` flag is set to :python:`True`.
 - If applicable, a compound entity, named :python:`compound`

-While previous models in ChemDataExtractor stored values and units as strings, these are now automatically extracted and stored as numbers and Unit classes, allowing for easy conversion and comparison.
+While previous models in ChemDataExtractor stored values and units as strings, these are now automatically extracted and stored as numbers and :class:`~chemdataextractor.model.units.unit.Unit` s, allowing for easy conversion and comparison.
 These changes are explored in more detail in `Addition of Units and Dimensions`_.

 Each entity must have a defined type, for example :class:`~chemdataextractor.model.base.StringType`, :class:`~chemdataextractor.model.base.FloatType` or :class:`~chemdataextractor.model.base.ModelType`.
 Note that by specifying :class:`~chemdataextractor.model.base.ModelType` you must provide another model, allowing for nested model relationships.

 The entities also have properties:

+- :python:`parse_expression`: A :class:`~chemdataextractor.parse.elements.BaseElement` that is associated with the entity.
+This parse expression is used by the autoparser in constructing a parse rule.

-- :python:`required`: Whether or not the entity is required to form a relationship, if the entity is not found, the relationship will not be output by ChemDataExtractor.
+- :python:`required`: Whether or not the entity is required to form a relationship.
+If required is :python:`True` and the entity is not found, the relationship will not be output by ChemDataExtractor.

 - :python:`contextual`: Whether or not the entity can be sourced from a different element to the rest of the entities, e.g. whether the entity can be completed with data from another sentence.

-- :python:`mutable`: Whether or not the parse_expression can be updated based on definitions found in the document (see `Forward looking Interdependency resolution`_)
+- :python:`mutable`: Whether or not the :python:`parse_expression` can be updated based on definitions found in the document (see `Forward looking Interdependency resolution`_)

 We can also add arbitrarily-named entities with any parse expressions we like.
 Example::